Trajectory Optimization#

 When solving optimal control problems (OCPs), the unknown is a function (i.e. the control), hence one is dealing with an infinite dimensional search space.
 A common approach to overcome this difficulty is to use direct methods.
 These are based on the idea of discretizing the problem introducing some time grid and thus transforming the OCP into a NLP (Non Linear Programming) problem to then solve it using numerical solvers available for the task.

-Represents the optimal low-thrust transfer between two fixed points using a direct method.
+Represents the optimal low-thrust transfer between two fixed points using the Sims-Flanagan (direct) method.

 This problem works internally using the sims_flanagan and manipulates its transfer time T, final mass mf and the controls as to link two fixed points in space with a low-thrust trajectory.